aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/cellwatch/_index.md

 ### getColumn() {#getColumn--}

+<b>@deprecated.</b> Please use the 'column' property instead.
 Gets and sets the column of the cell.

 ```javascript
 getColumn() : number;